mmlab-aueb/vc-issuer/README.md

    * N. Fotiou, V. A. Siris, G. C. Polyzos, Y. Kortesniemi, D. Lagutin, "Capabilities-based access control for IoT devices using Verifiable Credentials", in IEEE Symposium on Security and Privacy Workshops, Workshop on the Internet of Safe Things (SafeThings), 2022
    * N. Fotiou, V.A.
 Siris, G.C.
 Polyzos, "Capability-based access control for multi-tenant systems using Oauth 2.0 and Verifiable Credentials," Proc.
 30th International Conference on Computer Communications and Networks (ICCCN), Athens, Greece, July 2021

+## Features
+*	It produces "Capabilities" VCs that describe the operations that a VC holder can perform over the resources of a protected endpoint.
+*	It supports JWT-encoded VCs
+*	It can be accessed using standard OAuth 2.0.
+*	Clients can specify the key to be included in a VC using either [DPoP](https://oauth.net/2/dpop/) or [RAR](https://oauth.net/2/rich-authorization-requests/), and they can specify a DID to be included in a VC using RAR.

 ## Usage

 ### Prerequisites